colincoghill/oasisqe/source/upgrade_from_3.9.2.rst

 If you copy "landing_page.html" from src/templates to this folder, OASIS will load your copy instead of its own.
 Use this to customize the front landing page so it won't be overwritten during the next OASIS upgrade.
+This is the only file that is treated this way at the moment.
+We're still investigating the best way to handle "theming/branding" for the future.

 Migrate Database